Fudge Krispies

 Variations

-• Peanut Butter Fudge Krispies: If you want to add some peanut butter flavor to this recipe, you can mix ¼ cup creamy peanut butter in with the chocolate.
+• Peanut Butter: If you want to add some peanut butter flavor to this recipe, you can mix ¼ cup creamy peanut butter into the chocolate.
 Then coat the Rice Krispies in the chocolate peanut butter mixture.

 • Chocolate Chips: If you don’t want milk chocolate, you can use dark or semisweet chocolate chips.
 You can also mix in white chocolate chips when you add the Rice Krispies.
 Then you’ll have white chocolate chip chunks throughout.

-• Marshmallows: For a fun mix-in, try stirring mini marshmallow into the Fudge Krispies before you pour it into the pan.
+• Marshmallows: For a fun mix-in, try stirring mini marshmallows into the Fudge Krispies before you pour it into the pan.

 Fudge Krispies Pinterest image